Neptune-Crypto/twenty-first/README.md

 ## Building

-For detailed buildings instructions, see the description in `HACKING.md`.
+For detailed building instructions, see the description in `HACKING.md`.